lifuguan/nwpu-CV-research-group/content/authors/李靖峰/_index.md

 ---
 # Display name
-title: Xiangsen Zhang
+title: Jingfeng Li

 # Username (this should match the folder name)
 authors:
-  - Xiangsen Zhang (张祥森)
+  - Jingfeng Li (李靖峰)

 # Is this the primary user of the site?
 superuser: false